April Laczko

 • Master of Psychology (Counselling), University of Queensland

-• Eye Movement Desensitisation and Reprocessing (EMDR) Therapy clinician
+• Trained in Eye Movement Desensitisation and Reprocessing (EMDR) and FLASH Therapies

 Hello!
 I am April, and l look forward to meeting you.